 - Moving furniture and clutter away from the bed

-- Potentially sleeping in a separate bed from partner
+- Potentially sleeping in a separate bed or room from your bed partner until the symptoms are under control

 In addition to some of the safeguards, the doctor may prescribe medications as well.
 These include: